martinopiaggi/polimi-notes/MSc(english) (WIP)/Advanced OS (WIP)/src/Booting.md

 If we need to specify the entire path to a binary that is not in one of these common paths, we would use one of the non-"-p" versions.

+## Secure boot

+Secure boot is a security feature which ensures that a device will only boot using software trusted by the (Original Equipment Manufacturer (OEM)).

+Its primary purpose is to protect the boot process from attacks such as rootkits and bootkits, by using a set of cryptographic keys to authenticate allowed software.

+These keys are stored in the TPM (hardware component).

+When a device is turned on, the firmware checks the signature of the bootloader, which is the software responsible for loading the operating system.